ILoveDotNet/ilovedotnet/README.md

 ![GitHub Banner](https://github.com/ILoveDotNet/ilovedotnet/assets/43729469/6503d56d-7d69-4bd1-9b47-c27cd808bd2e)

+# Announcement

+This is knowledge sharing platform maintained by [Abdul Rahman](https://linkedin.com/in/thebhai).
+I document and write each and every piece of my knowledge in dotnet development which I gained over a decade working in multiple complex projects.
+Mastering the contents in this blog will transform anyone from zero to hero in dotnet.
+All you need to do is to invest your time.

 # Sponsors
 If you want to support my project and help me grow it, you can [become a sponsor on GitHub](https://github.com/sponsors/fingers10) or just [donate on PayPal](https://www.paypal.com/paypalme/arsmtb) and your logo will show up here with a link to your website :)